Pennywise007/GameMate/README.md

 </details>

+## Download

+Go to [releases](https://github.com/Pennywise007/GameMate/releases) and downloaded the latest one.

 ## Build

 1. Run `prerequisites.bat` to load submodules and build dependencies.
 2. Open `GameMate.sln` with Visual Studio and build.

+## Recognitions

+Special thanks to [@Chaoses-Ib](https://github.com/Chaoses-Ib) for the collaboration and amazing [IbInputSimulator](https://github.com/Chaoses-Ib/IbInputSimulator)